MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/modal.md

 ### Disabling the Back Button

-On Android and Windows Phone, the user can always return to the previous page by pressing the standard *Back* button on the device.
+On Android, the user can always return to the previous page by pressing the standard *Back* button on the device.
 If the modal page requires the user to complete a self-contained task before leaving the page, the application must disable the *Back* button.
 This can be accomplished by overriding the [`Page.OnBackButtonPressed`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnBackButtonPressed/) method on the modal page.
 For more information see [Chapter 24](https://developer.xamarin.com/r/xamarin-forms/book/chapter24.pdf) of Charles Petzold's Xamarin.Forms book.

 ### Animating Page Transitions